Last Updated for: Istio 1.25.

 For many users, the benefits of these are well worth the risks.
 However, its best to make sure you actually need these features before you buy in to these features.

 This is a fairly niche feature, but if you have a large scale deployment it can be a convenient way to manage Istio.
 Do not use this if you are small scale.
+This is really only worth it if you have a centralized infrastructure team that needs to host large numbers of distinct Istio installations, and operationally benefits from these being in a single cluster.
+However, given most clusters will need infrastructure beyond Istio, which likely must run within each cluster, this benefit becomes even more niche.

 • Revisions and Tags: ✅ Adopt if needed ✅